GLOBAL MARKETS-Stocks, sterling rise on long-awaited Brexit deal

 By Marc Jones and Herbert Lash

-LONDON/NEW YORK, Oct 17 (Reuters) - A deal on Britain's departure agreed with the European Union sent sterling to a five-month high on Thursday and hoisted European stocks to a year-and-a-half peak before doubts about UK parliamentary support hauled them back.
+LONDON/NEW YORK, Oct 17 (Reuters) - A deal on Britain's departure agreed with the European Union sent sterling to a five-month high on Thursday and hoisted European stocks to a year-and-a-half peak before doubts about UK parliamentary support brought them back to earth.

-While the British government and the EU may have reached a deal, the road ahead is unclear.
-The Irish border riddle remains a sticking point for Northern Ireland's Democratic Unionist Party (DUP), which has withheld its backing.
+But the Irish border riddle remained a sticking point for Northern Ireland's Democratic Unionist Party (DUP), which withheld its backing and created doubt among investors.

-That reduces the chances of British Prime Minister Boris Johnson winning parliamentary ratification at an extraordinary session of parliament on Saturday.
+The DUP's opposition reduces the chances of British Prime Minister Boris Johnson winning parliamentary ratification at the extraordinary session of parliament on Saturday.

-But after weeks of negotiations, an agreement being struck was welcomed by British and EU leaders.
+But after weeks of negotiations, British and EU leaders welcomed an agreement being struck.

 "Where there is a will, there is a deal - we have one!" said European Commission President Jean-Claude Juncker as the news broke from Brussels.